Predrag Gojković Cune

-Predrag Gojković Cune (Serbian Cyrillic: Предраг Гојковић Цуне; 6 November 1932 – 21 July 2017) was a Serbian vocalist and recording artist with a career spanning six decades.
+Predrag Gojković (Serbian Cyrillic: Предраг Гојковић; 6 November 1932 – 21 July 2017), better known by his nickname Cune, was a Serbian vocalist and recording artist with a career spanning six decades.

 Biography

 In 1939, he enrolled in primary school and subsequently enrolled in the 8th Men's Gymnasium in Belgrade, alongside actors Velimir Bata Živojinović and Danilo Bata Stojković.
 After high school, he attended the Trade Academy — which he never finished due to his love for singing.

 Gojković performed in the late 1950s with Silvana Armenulić, accompanied by an orchestra.
 The two recorded an LP, released on 6 July 1973.
 The album featured two songs: "Gdje si da si moj golube" and "Kad u jesen lišće žuti".
 Gojković was awarded the Order of Merits for the People by the President of Yugoslavia, Josip Broz Tito.

 By the early 2010s, Gojković began scaling back his performing schedule.
 In July 2010 he said: "performance anxiety is something I still have in abundance.
 I rarely sing and since the voice needs constant training, I'm simply not able to maintain the level that the audience is used to from me.
 Anxiety affects the quality of your voice, but my experience helps me overcome it".
 In November 2011, he added: "I want to calm down.
 I wish for my career to simply fade out without much spectacle".